ncmreynolds/LarpHackableRfidLock/README.md

 - RFID MISO to pin D6 of the D1 mini
 - RFID SCK (CLK) to pin D5 of the D1 mini
 - RFID SDA (CS) to pin D8 of the D1 mini
-- RFID RST (Reset) to pin D0 of the D1 mini
+- RFID RST (Reset) to pin D1 of the D1 mini
+- D0 of the D1 mini looped to RST of the D1 mini.
+This is to allow deep sleep for power saving.
 - Battery holder + (red wire) to 5V of the D1 mini
 - Battery holder - (black wire) to GND